 - Support legislation that provides for stable water supplies for urban and agricultural uses in the County and enactment of State appropriations to expand facilities for storing, banking, conveying, distributing, conserving and reclaiming water.

 - Support San Joaquin Valley regional efforts to ensure a reliable, adequate, quality water supply to sustain a high quality of life and a world class agricultural sector, and continued expansion of value-added economic development opportunities, while protecting and enhancing the environment.

-- State funding for emergency protective actions, monitoring of conditions, and re-forestation actions to address the vast tree mortality resulting from years of unprecedented drought and the resulting bark beetle infestations across large regions of the County.
+- State funding for emergency protective actions, monitoring of conditions, prescribed fire projects, and re‐forestation actions to address the vast tree mortality resulting from years of unprecedented drought and the resulting bark beetle infestations across large regions of the County.

 - Support policies and funding that encourage long-term economic viability of all scales and types of agricultural operations and local markets within the Fresno County food system.

 - Support legislation and programs that address the needs of housing for the farmworker community.